Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Crime Thriller: The suspense comes from crime - either committing it and evading capture or solving it in some capacity.
 Can include forensic thrillers.

-Examples: No Country For Old Men, Traffic, Oceans 8
+Examples: No Country For Old Men, Traffic, Oceans 8, Se7en, Silence of the Lambs, Gone Girl, L.A.
+Confidential, The Usual Suspects

 Erotic Thriller: The suspense comes from a number of factors, but overt sexuality plays a large role in the story